 La Casa del Sacramento el Sede del Arzobispado de Santo Domingo / The House of Sacrament the Seat of the Archbishop of Santo Domingo

-The beautiful historical building with the distinctive two towers was built in the 16th century by Diego Caballero, Secretary of the Real Audience.
+The beautiful and historical Casa del Sacramento with the distinctive two towers was built in the 16th century by Diego Caballero, Secretary of the Real Audience.
 It is now the home offices of The Archbishop of Santo Domingo.

 The House of Sacrament boasts a beautiful interior patio surrounded by large colonial pillars rising to both floors.
 It was originally two houses but in 1931 in was blended into one large building.
 The towers were added in the 16th century.